Skip to content

 Restoring the Guardrails

 Reversing this trajectory will not be easy, but it is possible.
-The first step is to reassert that process itself is a democratic value.
+The first step is to reassert that the process itself is a democratic value.
 Budgets passed on time, votes held even when outcomes are uncomfortable, and committees empowered to do sustained work are not procedural niceties; they are the guardrails that keep power from pooling dangerously in any one branch.

 Congress must reclaim its institutional role by restoring regular order by limiting leadership’s ability to block votes on must-pass legislation, strengthening committee authority, and reestablishing predictable budget timelines.
-These reforms are politically difficult precisely because they reduce opportunities for avoidance, but without them paralysis will remain the path of least resistance.
+These reforms are politically difficult precisely because they reduce opportunities for avoidance, but without them, paralysis will remain the path of least resistance.

 Citizens also have a role to play.
 Voters and donors routinely reward performative conflict while tolerating institutional failure.
 Rebuilding guardrails requires changing those incentives by treating chronic non-governance, procedural sabotage, and deadline brinkmanship as disqualifying behavior rather than partisan virtue.
 Civic organizations, media outlets, and voters alike must place greater value on governing competence and institutional stewardship.